MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 1. Assess AD FS Azure AD Multi-Factor Authentication certificate expiration date

-On each AD FS server, in the local computer My store, there will be a self signed certificate with "Microsoft AD FS Azure MFA" in the Issuer and Subject.
-This is the Azure AD Multi-Factor Authentication certificate.
+On each AD FS server, in the local computer My store, there's a self signed certificate with "Microsoft AD FS Azure MFA" in the Issuer and Subject.
+This certificate is the Azure AD Multi-Factor Authentication certificate.
 Check the validity period of this certificate on each AD FS server to determine the expiration date.

 1. Create a new AD FS Azure AD Multi-Factor Authentication Certificate on each AD FS server